OptimizedDP: An Efficient, User-friendly Library For Optimal Control and Dynamic Programming: Optimization of Implementation

-One important characteristic of \textbf{algorithm} \ref{algo:Time-dependent HJ PDE} is that each grid point, within the same iteration, can be computed independently, and therefore in parallel.
-Note that this parallelization of computation only applies to solve time-dependent HJ PDE equations, which can be beneficial to the acceleration of the computation greatly.
-In particular, each computation of \textbf{algorithm} \ref{algo:Time-dependent HJ PDE} on a grid point can be assigned a thread to it (shown in Fig. \ref{fig:thread_parallelHCl}).
-In HeteroCL, this could be done by applying the transformation primitive \textit{parallel} to a loop computation as shown in Fig.\ref{fig:parallel_code}.
+One very important characteristic of \textbf{algorithm} \ref{algo:Time-dependent HJ PDE} is that each grid point, within the same time iteration, can be processed independently to compute a new value in the next time step, and therefore in parallel.
+This computational characteristic, in fact, is very desirable for modern multi-threaded CPU architectures.
+To take advantage of this, we need to a way to specify a parallelizable code region in HeteroCL.
+In HeteroCL, this can be achieved by applying the transformation primitive \textit{parallel} to a loop as illustrated in the snipped code below.

+In this code, we iterate through every grid point in a nested for loop fashion.
+Within each iteration, we compute the new value at this index according to the target algorithm.
+After specifying the computation procedures, at the end of the code, we apply the parallel operation to the outmost loop labeled as $i$.
+This will signal to subsequent code compilation stage that all index computation are independent and hence subject to further multi-threading optimization.
+Note that for algorithm \ref{algo:Time-dependent HJ PDE}, value function for next time step is not updated in-place and hence data racing event caused by threads reading and writing to the same memory block is not an issue.

-Under this primitive is an implementation of multi-threading in C++ provided by the TVM framework.
-The general idea of this multi-threading implementation is that there is a pool of threads where each thread pops and assigns itself a task (computation) from a task queue.
-The number of threads used is equal to the maximum number of hyper-threads available in the system.
-More details about the implementation are available online in the HeteroCL code base.
+At the execution level, available threads is maintained in a thread pool and each thread member will be assigned a computational tasks from a task queue.
+In this case, multiple grid points are assigned to each thread for parallel computation as shown in \textbf{Figure} \ref{fig:our_implementation}.
+The number of threads used equals the maximum number of hyper-threads available in the CPU.

+Note that this parallelization of computation can even be applied to in-place updates such as value iteration (\textbf{algorithm} \ref{Value Iteration}) and TTR computation (\textbf{algorithm} \ref{algo: lax_friedrich sweeping}).
+For value iteration algorithm and TTR computation, updating multiple grid points simultaneously might require more iterations until convergence; in certain cases, however, we find that the overall speedup benefit of parallelization can outweigh the slight increase of extra iterations.